desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The value of the reaction can be either a [registered reaction value](#registered-reaction-value) or a [text reaction value](#text-reaction-value).

 ### Author
-The address of the author of the reaction.
+The author of a reaction is the user that has created this reaction.

 ## Registered Reaction Value
 The registered reaction value contains the details of a reaction value that references